-Laura trained at the Liverpool Institute for Performing Arts, graduating in 2007 with a first class Honours degree and is currently completing her MA at LJMU.
-Her performance career over the past ten years has seen her touring the UK as an actress and vocalist, from the UK Tour of ‘Dry Rot’ to supporting Will Young at the Olivier Awards.
+Laura trained at the Liverpool Institute for Performing Arts, graduating in 2007 with a first class Honours degree, followed by a MA in musical Theatre at LJMU where she was awarded the Lynda La Plante Prize Fund for Outstanding Practice, as well as a GoGlobal Scholarship to carry out research in Europe.
+In 2020 she was awarded a GSMD ELQ Scholarship to complete a PGCert in Performance teaching at Guildhall School of Music and Drama.
+Her performance career over the past fifteen years has seen her touring the UK as an actress and vocalist, from the UK Tour of ‘Dry Rot’ to supporting Will Young at the Olivier Awards.
 Alongside performing she is currently Artistic Director and Lyricist for A Handful of Keys Theatre Company and teaches Musical Theatre, LAMDA and LCM examinations at 344 Dance Centre.

 Ross Harvey is a professional actor trained at the Bristol Old Vic Theatre School.
 He has worked in theatre, television and radio drama.
 Theatre includes seasons with The Royal Shakespeare Company, Basingstoke and several major productions for the Bristol Old Vic.
 He has toured extensively with Bristol’s Ministry Of Entertainment since 1999.
 He works extensively as a corporate actor in the UK, South America, Far East and India.